aau-cns/cnspy_trajectory_evaluation/README.md

 ## Definitions and Metrics

-As mentioned in the introduction, the aim to evaluate an estimated trajectory with respect to the true/actual trajectory (the so called groundtruth).
+As mentioned in the introduction, the aim to evaluate an estimated trajectory of a body reference frame with respect to a global/world reference frame against the true/actual trajectory (the so called groundtruth).
 Compared to [1], we removed the relative trajectory error (RTE) evaluation, as we agree with the authors that it is less straightforward to compare/judge estimation accuracy.
 In addition to [1], we added the normalized estimation error square (NEES) evaluation as measure for the estimator's credibility as defined in [2].
 The NEES, also known as the Mahalonobis distance squared, is a unit-less metric that relates the absolute estimation error to the estimated uncertainty.

 The estimated quantities can be modeled in various ways, which directly influences the definition of the uncertainty.
 E.g. assuming we have two coordinate reference frames `G` (GLOBAL) and `B` (BODY).
 The estimated states are the position and orientation of `B` with respect to `G`.
 Now regarding the error definition for the position and velocity, one has two options: (i) the position error with respect to the global frame (common case) or (ii) with respect to the body frame.
 As we compute the ATE and the NEES with respect to the global/world reference frame `G`, the uncertainty the position must be expressed in this frame as well.
 If the uncertainty of the estimator is defined in the body reference frame, it has to be transformed in advance back to the global frame, before the trajectory evaluation is performed.